roomkangali/dursgo/README.md

     go build -o dursgo ./cmd/dursgo
     ```

-3.  **(Optional) Move the Binary to the System PATH:**
+3.  **(Optional) Copy the Binary to the System PATH:**
-    To allow `dursgo` to be executed from any directory, the compiled binary can be moved to a location within the system's PATH.
+    To allow `dursgo` to be executed from any directory, the compiled binary can be copy to a location within the system's PATH.
     ```bash
     # For Linux/macOS
     sudo cp dursgo /usr/local/bin/